 Why is it important that goals be measurable?

 Ever set a New Year’s resolution like “I’ll get healthier” and then wondered why nothing changed?
-Which means you’re not alone.
-The missing piece is usually a clear way to track progress.
-When a goal can be measured, you instantly know whether you’re moving forward or just spinning your wheels That alone is useful..
+You’re not alone.
+Which means the missing piece is usually a clear way to track progress.
+When a goal can be measured, you instantly know whether you’re moving forward or just spinning your wheels.

 What Is a Measurable Goal